jimhall/TestBlog4/_posts/2020-09-01-virtualbox-remote-desktop-crazy-combo-with-cut-and-paste.md

 Pane](https://jimhall.github.io/assets/images/msrdcp.png)

 And there you have it!
 I have cut and paste working on both Linux and Solaris.
+You have to be a little sensitive to the different desktop requirement for cut and paste.
+For example, to copy from the Mac Terminal and paste into the Solaris gnome-terminal, you need to command-C on the Mac Terminal and then click on the Solaris workspace and do the standard Solaris GNOME shift-control-v to paste.

 Here is the a screenshot of the working environment:

 ![My MacOS Desktop](https://jimhall.github.io/assets/images/macdesktop.png)